Care management software: Overview and 10 options for 2026

 What is care management software?

-- Patient data integration consolidates medical records, history, and treatment plans into one accessible platform, eliminating data silos.
+- Patient data aggregation consolidates medical records, histories, and treatment plans into a single accessible platform, eliminating data silos.

-- Workflow automation streamlines burdensome administrative tasks and clinical processes to keep managers informed and up to date.
+- Workflow automation streamlines burdensome administrative tasks and clinical processes, easily keeping managers informed and up to date.

-- Patient engagement tools facilitate and support ongoing patient-provider interaction, from initial outreach to end-program assessment.
+- Patient engagement tools facilitate and support ongoing patient-provider interaction, from initial outreach to treatment plan adherence to end-program assessment.

 - Predictive analytics and AI analyze historical data to anticipate and prevent negative health outcomes using machine learning.